biednick/masterClock/README.md

 This is the panel in Adobe Illustrator format.
 This can be used to manufacture a panel.

 ## Updates

+### 01.1 03JAN19
+The original code had major issues with timing.
+That code has been replaced with a test version of the code that keeps time correctly but only allows the tempo to be set using the potentiometer.
+All pin deffinitions were left in place to facilitate adding additonal code to meet the desired funsitonality.
+In additon, I have discovered the anode on LD1 (the bicolor LED) is not connected to VCC.
+This can be fixed with a jumper wire and will be corrected in the next board revition.

 ### 01 24JUN18
 First push to GitHub.
 Currently this design is untested.